codevcn/extensions/upload-files-server/preface.md

 ## Personal Notes
 - Zip file used to compress all files and folders of the server
 - Turn off the firewall if clients cannot access the server via IPv4
+- All messages of the chatting feature will disapear when the server is turned off